MrJeranimo/KSAModding/docs/index.md

 Each page should clearly indicate which **game build or version** it was last tested against.
 If you spot anything outdated, please open an issue or pull request in the GitHub repository.

+## License

+This project is licensed under the CC BY-NC-SA 4.0 license.
+See [README.md](https://github.com/KSAModding/KSAModding/blob/main/LICENSE) for more.